egmontmika/egmontmika.com/content/blog/meditating-on-the-future.md

 The future gives you opportunities to make a better decision, find a better solution, get better results, and avoid the old mistakes.
 The future is filled with possibilities and choices - good choices.

-That is, if you let go the past and get prepared.
+That is, if you first let go the past.

-Are you prepared?
+Did you let go?

-You can start your future right away - by pondering.
+You can start your future right away - by pondering on the future.
 Admitted, the actual work still needs to be done.

-Yet, pondering is a good start.
+Yet, you give yourself a good start.